fntneves/laravel-transactional-events/README.md

 });
 ```

-The transaction in the above example may fail for several reasons: an exception may occur in the `orderTickets` method or in the payment service or simply due to a deadlock.
+The transaction in the above example may fail due to several reasons.
+For instance, due to an exception in the `orderTickets` method or cause by the Payment Service package or simply due to a deadlock.

-A failure will rollback the database changes made during the transaction.
-However, this is not true for the `OrderWasProcessed` event, which is actually dispatched and eventually executed.
-Considering that this event may result in sending an e-mail with the order confirmation, managing it the right way becomes mandatory.
+The failed transaction will undo the database changes performed during the transaction.
+This is not true however for the `OrderWasProcessed` event, which was dispatched and eventually executed or enqueued.
+Preventing the event to be dispatch may prevent embarrassing situations like confirmation emails sent after orders failure.

 The purpose of this package is to actually dispatch events **if and only if** the transaction in which they were dispatched commits.
 For instance, in the above example the `OrderWasProcessed` event would not be dispatched if the transaction fails.